Bowderbeck

 GRASMERE

-A very pretty village with a few shops, an art gallery and plenty of lovely walks around the local area including Helm Crag (otherwise known as the 'Lion and the Lamb'), Easedale Tarn and Helvellyn.
-You can also hire a boat and row out to a delightful island in the middle of the lake, find out more at Grasmere Tourist Information Centre
+A very pretty village with a few shops, an art gallery and plenty of lovely walks in the local area including the coffin route to Ambleside, a potter around the lake, Helm Crag (otherwise known as the 'Lion and the Lamb'), Easedale Tarn and Helvellyn.

 Dove Cottage & Wordworth Museum